LFLCH/school-projects/README.md

 ## While Compiler
 ### Presentation
-🚧 : Work in progress

-📆 : 3 months (Since October 2022)
+📆 : 3 months (from mid-October 2022 to mid-January 2023)

 🧑‍💻 *️⃣3️⃣ : Groups of three, with [Bastien Faisant](https://github.com/Unstery) & [Kilian Cornec](https://github.com/Kali-ki)<br>

+🛠️ : ```java``` ```antlr``` ```c++``` ```bash```

 📖 : In order to illustrate our Language Theory and Compilation course, we had to build a compiler able to follow all the steps of a compilation chain, allowing to go from a source code to a result displayed in command line.
-This compiler being for educational purposes, the programs it compiles are those written in the 'fictitious' While language, of which we wrote the grammar.
+This compiler being for educational purposes, the programs it compiles are those written in the 'fictional' While language, of which we wrote the grammar.

 🏗️ : [ANTLRWORKS](https://www.antlr3.org/works/) allowed us to automatically generate the code of a lexer and a parser (in java) from the description of the while language grammar that we described.
 We then continued by writing the code allowing us to :
 1. Build a table of symbols.